Tianyue-Zhao/tianyue-zhao.github.io/index.markdown

 layout: home
 ---
-    I am an undergrad at UCSD specializing in mathematics and algorithms, currently
+    I am currently an undergraduate at UC San Diego, specializing in machine learning algorithms.
+Recently
-    playing around with adversarial training
+    that means I’m reading papers on and experimenting with adversarial training for neural networks and some of its very interesting side-effects.
+I also enjoy working on hardware projects at the makerspace.
-    for the most part :)
+    When I’m not doing these things, I might be on an afternoon hike somewhere waiting for sunset to come :)